ack43/rocket_cms/README.md

 rails_admin + mongoid/activerecord + elasticsearch CMS

-Very opinionated and tuned for our needs.
+Very opinionated and tuned for my needs.

 Sorry, no documentation or examples are availiable yet.
 Stay tuned